 Compensation Claims of behalf of a Child

 *Carmody Moran Solicitors advise the parents or guardians as to their legal rights and how an case / court action can be brought on behalf of a child following a road traffic or other accident and do so in a comprehensive, confidential manner.
 Our aim is to listen, understand and to put right what we can in order to secure justice for our clients.
-For a friendly free chat please telephone 01 827 2888 or use our contact form here
+For a friendly free chat about child compensation, please telephone our personal injury solicitors on 01 827 2888 or use our contact form here

 Regulation of Child Care Providers in Ireland